-Research funded by the Vehicle Technologies Office produces a great deal of valuable data, but it is important to compare those research results with similar work done elsewhere in the world.
-Through laboratory testing, researchers can compare vehicles and components to validate models, support technical target-setting, and provide data to help guide technology development tasks.
+Research funded by the Vehicle Technologies Office produces a great deal of valuable data, but it is important to compare those research results with both baseline data and similar work done elsewhere in the world.
+Through laboratory testing to develop points of reference (known as benchmarking), researchers can compare vehicles and components to validate models, support technical target-setting, and provide data to help guide technology development tasks.

 Benchmarking activities fall into two primary areas: